section-engineering-education/engineering-education/articles/implementing-rate-limiting-in-flask/index.md

 description: Rate limiting is a technique for limiting network traffic in a system.

 Rate limiting is a technique for limiting network traffic in a system.
-It sets a limit on times an operation can be repeated in a system within a certain timeframe.
+It sets a limit when a user can repeat an operation in a system within a specific timeframe.

 In this article, you will learn: